 Whether your partner is responsible for making you feel jealous or if you just feel that way irrespective, do not take it out on your partner.

-It’s okay to take ownership of that feeling and speak about it to your partner.
+It’s okay to take ownership of that feeling and speak about it with your partner.

 It’s ridiculously unattractive and toxic for a healthy relationship.

-It’s that freedom to choose me over someone else that makes a relationship flourish whilst diminishing any desire to be controlling, insecure or jealous.
+It’s that freedom to choose me over someone else that makes a relationship flourish while diminishing any desire to be controlling, insecure, or jealous.